octo-technology/OpenTezos/docs/dapp/taquito.md

 app.sendTz(RECIPIENT, AMOUNT);
 ```

-Here, we make a contract call, then we send some funds to an address.
+Here, we make a contract call then we send some funds to an address.
 Let's try it:

 ``` shell
 $ npx ts-node main.ts